-Action Task Outcome/Output By when / Lead Strategic commissioning of support services Develop the Local Commissioning Plan incorporating the Regional Homelessness Strategy priorities to ensure a joined up approach.
+Priority 2.3 To provide the right type of support for the most vulnerable people Action Task Strategic commissioning of support services Develop the Local Commissioning Plan incorporating the Regional Homelessness Strategy priorities to ensure a joined up approach.
 Support the work of the Regional Collaborative Committee.
 Commission support for priority groups: Youth homeless; Prison Leavers; Rough Sleepers; and Complex Needs.
 Working with partners and other teams in the Council to ensure available support.
 Working with key stakeholders e.g. health to provide support packages at an early stage through joint protocols.
 Working with Social Services and health colleagues to ensure supported living.
 Working with strategic delivery partners to ensure capacity and scale of support is available to avoid unacceptable delays in provision for the individual.